szilard/benchm-ml/README.md

 The smaller the `learn_rate` the better the AUC, but for very small values training time increases dramatically, therefore we use `learn_rate = 0.01` as a compromise.
-Shallow trees don't produce best results, the grid search showed better accuracy e.g. with `max_depth = 16`.
+Unlike recommended in much of the literature, shallow trees don't produce best (or close to best) results, the grid search showed better accuracy e.g. with `max_depth = 16`.
+(Perhaps this has to do with the fact that most of these studies have been performed years ago on smaller data sizes - a larger dataset might reveal more structure and that might be better captured by larger trees.)
-The number of trees to produce optimal results for these values depend though on the train set size (in our experiments `100K`, `1M` and `10M`, respectively).
-For `n_trees = 1000` we don't reach the overfitting regime for either size, we use that value for studying the speed/scalability of the different implementations.
+The number of trees to produce optimal results for the above hyperparameter values depend though on the training set size For `n_trees = 1000` we don't reach the overfitting regime for either size and we use this value for studying the speed/scalability of the different implementations.
 (Values for the other hyper-parameters that seem to work well are:
 `sample_rate = 0.5` `min_obs_node = 1`.)
 We call this experiment A (in the table below).